zjpeterson440/personal_projects/SQL Medical Data/README.md

 The `healthcare_data_worksheet.xlsx` is a fictional Healthcare database designed to practice SQL queries on healthcare datasets.
 It uses a star schema and has thousands of records.
-The SQL code in `Questions.sql` was written in `SQL Server Management Studio` and will continually added to and updated.
+The SQL code in `Questions.sql` was written in `SQL Server Management Studio`

 Variables in Database: